RetroDECK/ES-DE/USERGUIDE-DEV.md

 sudo dnf install ./emulationstation-de-1.2.0-x64.rpm
 ```

+Of course the file name will differ slightly depending on the architecture, the example above is for the x64/x86 platform.

 **Installing on macOS and Windows**

 There's not really much to say about these operating systems, just install ES-DE as you would any other application.
-On maCOS it's via the .dmg drag-and-drop installer, and on Windows via the normal application installer.
+On macOS it's via the .dmg drag-and-drop installer, and on Windows via the normal application installer.

 **On first application startup**